 On December 18, 2020, the Holding Foreign Companies Accountable Act, or the HFCA Act, was enacted.
 The HFCA Act requires the SEC to prohibit securities of any foreign companies from being listed on U.S. securities exchanges or traded "over-the-counter" if a company retains a foreign accounting firm that cannot be inspected by the PCAOB for three consecutive years, beginning in 2021.
 On March 24, 2021, the SEC adopted interim final amendments to implement the HFCA Act.
 A registrant will not be required to comply with the amendments until the SEC has identified it as having a non-inspection year.
 As of the date of this annual report, the SEC is seeking public comment on this identification process.
 Our independent registered public accounting firm is located in and organized under the laws of the PRC, a jurisdiction where the PCAOB is currently unable to conduct inspections without the approval of the Chinese authorities, and therefore our auditors are currently not inspected by the PCAOB.
-We are not required to comply with the amendments until the SEC as a registrant that will have to comply with the interim final amendments, we will be subject to additional submission and disclosure requirements.
+We are not required to comply with the amendments until the SEC has identified us as having a "non-inspection" year under a process to be subsequently established by the SEC.
+If we are identified by the SEC as a registrant that will have to comply with the interim final amendments, we will be subject to additional submission and disclosure requirements.
 For example, the amendments will require any identified registrant to submit documentation to the SEC establishing that the registrant is not owned or controlled by a governmental entity in that foreign jurisdiction, and will also require disclosure in a foreign issuer's annual report regarding the audit arrangements of, and governmental influence on, such a registrant.
 The SEC is seeking public comment on these submission and disclosure requirements and plans to separately address implementation of the trading prohibitions in the HFCA Act in the future.